mptrsen/Orthograph/README.md

 The 'EOG7M10DZ' field is the COG ID.
 The line must also have an unambiguous sequence ID.
 For OrthoDB version 7, it is always in the third field, i.e., 'AECH19093-PA'.
-The sixth field is the taxon shorthand.
-An OrthoDBw 7 table can be re-formatted using `cut`, picking out the columns 1, 3, and 6:
+The taxon name is in the fourth field and the sixth field contains the taxon shorthand.
+An OrthoDBw 7 table can be re-formatted using `cut`, picking out the columns 1, 3, and 4:

-	$ cut -f1,3,6 ORTHODBFILE > ORTHOGRAPH_INPUT_FILE
+	$ cut -f1,3,4 ORTHODBFILE > ORTHOGRAPH_INPUT_FILE

 You may need to filter the OrthoDB file to contain only those taxa you want.
 Probably the easiest way is to do this using `grep`: